 However, in the case of Pinot gris, among the more popular grapes to apply a skin-contact treatment that is neither red nor white, the diffuse nature of the term becomes illustrated, as both an orange wine and a rosé might achieve a similar expression of pink/orange/salmon-colored wine.

-Take a look at our selection of orange wines now!
+Take a look at our selection of orange wines to order online now!

 Free local delivery in Herefordshire – Worcestershire – Gloucestershire – Monmouthshire and The Cotswolds.
 Free national delivery on orders over £100 in the UK.